Extended Producer Responsibility

 … because both costs and consequences borne by producers.

 March 18, 2021 – Alberta Environment and Parks (AEP) has released its discussion paper on advancing extended producer responsibility (EPR) policy in the province.
 The paper focuses on the creation of an overarching EPR regulatory framework for packaging and paper products (PPP), single-use plastics, and hazardous and special products (HSP).
-AEP invites stakeholders to review the discussion paper and respond to questions through the online portal or by email to AEP.RecyclingRegulation@gov.ab.ca by April 30, 2021.
+AEP invites stakeholders to review the discussion paper and respond to questions through the online portal or by email to AEP.RecyclingRegulation@gov.ab.ca *AEP has extended the deadline to May 17.
 AEP will also commence discussions with associations and sector table groups, but will have limited availability for one-on-one meetings.
 As part of the engagement, AEP has also released a survey for the general public.

 December 12 – Alberta Announces Plans to Advance EPR Consultation in Early 2021 – Alberta Environment and Parks (AEP) and Alberta Energy (AE) shared plans on December 7 to undertake an ambitious consultation process on Extended Producer Responsibility (EPR).
 The announcement was made to the provincial stakeholder group, the Plastics Alliance of Alberta (PAA), co-chaired by the Recycling Council of Alberta (RCA) and the Northern Alberta Institute of Technology (NAIT) and attended by members across the plastics value chain.
 More details